dopetpoc126/Emotional-Support-Chatbot/README.md

 ✅ AI Responses: Uses Google Gemini API to generate smart, concise replies.
 ✅ Reasoning Dropdown: Displays detected emotions alongside bot responses.
 ✅ Interactive UI: Sleek design with animations for a smooth experience.
-✅ Voice response: Can give the responses in voice as well/
+✅ Voice response: Can give the responses in voice as well.